-At Abnormal, the problems we are trying to solve are not that much different than those being tackled by other organizations, including non-startups.
-What is unique to startups are the additional constraints placed on the solution space, such as the amount of time/money/engineers that can be thrown at a problem.
+At Abnormal, the problems we are trying to solve are not that much different from those being tackled by other organizations, including large enterprises.
+What is unique to startups are the additional constraints placed on the solution space, such as the amount of time, money, resources, and engineers that can be thrown at a problem.
 In this series, we will explore some of the challenges we face and the unique ways we have overcome these challenges.

-We knew this was going to be an issue that we had to face but made the conscious decision to delay investing in a solution until the issue became more urgent.
-The issue became urgent when we only had enough runway to increase the number of mailboxes being protected by approximately 25% with a projected mailbox growth of 100% in the two months that followed.
+We knew this was going to be an issue that we had to face at some point, but made the conscious decision to delay investing in a solution until the issue became more urgent.
+The issue became urgent when we only had enough runway to increase the number of mailboxes being protected by approximately 25%, with a projected mailbox growth of 100% in the two months that followed.

-When an email message is delivered, it is first sent to the RT Scorer to generate a judgment (e.g., safe, suspicious, malicious, etc.) and is then sent along to the Post-Scoring Processor to take action related to the judgment (e.g., quarantining the message if it is malicious, injecting a banner in the body of the message if it’s suspicious, surfacing the threat in the customer portal if it is an unsafe message, etc.).
-The RT Scorer extracts metadata about the message (e.g., sender, recipient, email headers, etc.), collects data related to the entities of the message (e.g., sender, recipient, attachments, etc.), then passes that data on to the various detectors to provide a judgment.
+When an email message is delivered, it is first sent to the RT Scorer to generate a judgment of safe, suspicious, malicious, etc. and is then sent along to the Post-Scoring Processor to take action related to the judgment, such as quarantining the message if it is malicious, injecting a banner in the body of the message if it’s suspicious, or surfacing the threat in the customer portal if it is an unsafe message.
+The RT Scorer extracts metadata about the message, including sender, recipient, email headers, etc. and collects data related to the entities of the message such as sender, recipient, and attachments, and then passes that data on to the various detectors to provide a judgment.
 The RT Scorer is a stateless service running in a docker container.
 It scales horizontally with message volume by adding more instances.
 In theory, it should be infinitely scalable.

 Back then, we were faced with the difficult decision about how to make these datasets available to our detection system.
 Like many decisions, this one was about tradeoffs.
 In the startup life, time is precious and these decisions must be made quickly; there generally isn’t enough time to complete an in-depth evaluation of each viable option.
 Using familiar technologies (even though it may not be a perfect fit) and using them in simple ways brings velocity and a high chance of success.
 For the first version, we ultimately chose to keep the system simple and distribute the datasets to all RT Scorer servers so that they could access the data locally and not have to worry about the complexity of adding a remote procedure call into what was a self-contained, monolithic service.
 This simplicity and speed came at the cost of technical debt of a system that would not scale well.
 Behavior DB was deployed as a RocksDB database and was accessed via a library, directly off of disk.
 Mailbox DB was deployed as a compressed CSV file and was loaded into memory.

 As our detection system became more sophisticated, the number of keys per message being materialized in the Behavior DB grew and so did its size.
 As the number of mailboxes we were protecting grew, so did the size of both datasets.
 By May 2020, both Behavior DB and Mailbox DB had grown by two orders of magnitude.
 The process of loading, unpacking, and opening these datasets was now taking more than 10 minutes and used a considerable portion of memory.
 Since the RT Scorer could not function without these datasets, this severely impacted our ability to launch new instances, affecting auto-scaling operations (it was sluggish), deploys (what used to take 10 minutes was taking over an hour), and S3 transfer costs (which were inflated).
-Mailbox DB would soon exhaust the available memory on the RT Scorer and to increase this (because of some fundamental technical details of how the RT Scorer is built) would mean running the servers with twice the memory and CPU (at twice the cost) without being able to utilize the additional compute power.
+Mailbox DB would soon exhaust the available memory on the RT Scorer and to increase this, because of some fundamental technical details of how the RT Scorer is built, would mean running the servers with twice the memory and CPU at twice the cost, without the ability to utilize the additional compute power.

 We were faced with a problem.
-We were projecting the number of mailboxes to grow by a factor of five by the end of the year (which turned out to be spot on) and then by another factor of ten by the end of the following year.
+We were projecting the number of mailboxes to grow by a factor of five by the end of the year, and then by another factor of ten by the end of the following year.
 More urgently, the mailbox count was set to double in the next two months.

 We faced the following challenges: